Medicare plan options and costs are subject to change each year.

 Medicaid is a program that combines the efforts of the U.S. state and federal governments to assist households in low-income groups with healthcare expenses.
 These costs may include major hospitalizations and treatments as well as routine medical care.

 The program provides services to millions of adults, children, and people with disabilities each year.
-In November 2020, 72,204,587 individuals were in enrolled in Medicaid, and 6,695,834 children were enrolled in Children’s Health Insurance Program (CHIP).
+As of November 2022, 84,815,742 individuals were enrolled in Medicaid, and 6,970,515 children were enrolled in Children’s Health Insurance Program (CHIP).

 People receiving Medicare benefits pay part of the cost through deductibles for things like hospital stays.
 For coverage outside the hospital, such as a doctor’s visit or preventive care,